James Adair (historian): Life

-From 1735 he resided there for 40 years and was almost entirely cut off from the outside world.
-From 1744 he resided chiefly among the Chickasaw.
+From 1735, Adair resided in North America for 40 years and was almost entirely cut off from the outside world.
+From 1744, he resided chiefly among the Chickasaw.
 In 1751, Adair moved to Laurens County, South Carolina.

-In the 1740s he led a British trade mission to the Eastern Choctaw tribe at the height of King George's War in an effort to win this nation over from French influence.
+In the 1740s, he led a British trade mission to the Eastern Choctaw tribe at the height of King George's War in an effort to win this nation over from French influence.
 He dealt extensively with Chief Red Shoes, the leader of the pro-British faction of the Choctaw.
 This eventually erupted into a fierce civil war amongst the Choctaw that led to Red Shoes' assassination in 1749.
-Adair went forward under the direction of James Glen, governor of South Carolina, but then vehemently blames him for the mission's failure and the loss of his personal fortune.
+Adair went forward under the direction of South Carolina Governor James Glen but then vehemently blamed him for the mission's failure and the loss of his personal fortune.

-In the 1760s he led a contingent of Chickasaw Warriors against the French in the French and Indian Wars which resulted in 1763 with most French territory east of the Mississippi being ceded over to the British colonies at the Treaty of Paris (1763).
+In the 1760s, he led a contingent of Chickasaw warriors against the French in the French and Indian Wars which resulted in 1763 with most French territory east of the Mississippi being ceded over to the British colonies at the Treaty of Paris (1763).